How to Get Into Running: Our Top Tips and Tricks For Beginners

 Set goals to stay motivated, whether it be a half marathon, a 5k or a one-mile run

 When you first get into running, it's good to have something to work towards.
 If you don't have an end goal, heading out on a run may start to feel like a chore.
 By setting a target, you will be more motivated to keep going and less likely to throw in the towel.
 A 5K is a popular goal among new runners, and that comes with a reason.
 It's attainable and, in general, only takes around 2 months of consistent training, making it the perfect way to ease yourself into running events.
 Signing yourself up for a local 5K will not only help you commit yourself to this new sport, but may even give you the opportunity to meet fellow fledgling runners.
 Plus, if ever your motivation starts to fade on your weekly runs, just imagine the feeling of leaping over the finish line!
 The relief, the pride and the joy you will feel will make all that hard graft worth it!
 And trust us, once you've run your first 5K, there is a high chance you will want to sign up for another one straight away!
-This may even lead towards a longer-term goal such as a half marathon.
-But if either of these distances seem unattainable to you, why not aim for a mile?
+For the super ambitious, this may even lead towards a longer-term goal, such as a half marathon.
+But if long distances seem unattainable to you, why not aim for a mile?
 Slow and steady wins the race remember, and setting a realistic objective is by far the best plan of attack.
 For extra motivation, you could even run to raise money for charity.
-Whenever you feel like giving up, the cause that you are running for may be just what it takes to keeps you going.
+Whenever you feel like giving up, the cause that you are running for may be just what it takes to keep you going.
 And if none of these frameworks appeal to you, it's worth noting that running alongside a friend, family member or running group can also boost motivation and keep you accountable.
 Find whatever works for you!

 Image